 How to overseed your lawn

 - Use a spring tine rake to break up and remove the layer of dead matted grass (thatch).
-If the depth opf the thatch is quite dense use a scaryfing rake, as this will ensure the seed make contact with the soil allowing it to germinate
+If the depth of the thatch is quite dense use a scarifying rake, as this will ensure the seed make contact with the soil allowing it to germinate.
+Scarifying also removes moss and dead weeds.
+For large or very thatchy/mossy lawns, use an electric or petrol scarifier

 - Using a garden fork or aerator to spike the lawn at 300mm intervals

-- Specific bare patches can be reseeded without treating the whole lawn.
+- You can even reseed specific bare patches without treating the whole lawn.
 Apply the same procedure as above

 - Try to keep traffic on your freshly overseeded lawn to a minimum for 7 to 21 days